Monsoon Wedding

 The inciting incident occurs at 14 minutes when Hemant arrives from America to meet his bride Aditi for the first time.
 Their awkward encounter reveals the gulf between them - she's emotionally unavailable, still attached to Vikram, making this arranged marriage feel impossible..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Aditi makes her choice: she confesses to Hemant about her affair with Vikram, risking everything.
+This indicates the protagonist's commitment to Aditi makes her choice: she confesses to Hemant about her affair with Vikram, risking everything.
 She chooses honesty and potential real connection over the safe lie.
 Hemant, hurt but moved by her courage, chooses to stay and build something authentic., moving from reaction to action.

 The Collapse moment at 86 minutes (75% through) represents the emotional nadir.
 Here, Lalit confronts Tej and orders him to leave, choosing his daughter over money and social standing.
-The wedding is in jeopardy, the family is torn apart, and Lalit breaks down weeping - he failed to protect his daughter earlier, and it nearly happened again., shows the protagonist at their lowest point.
+The wedding is in jeopardy, the family is torn apart, and Lalit breaks down weeping - he failed to protect his daughter earlier, and it nearly happened again., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 91 minutes initiates the final act resolution at 80% of the runtime.
 The family chooses love and truth over appearances.
 Hemant affirms his commitment to Aditi.
 Lalit's courage to break the silence liberates everyone.
 The monsoon arrives, washing everything clean.
 They will go forward together, healed and honest., demonstrating the transformation achieved throughout the journey.